MetaFilter: History

 MetaFilter was included in Time's 50 Best Websites 2009 feature.

 At SXSW 2011, Haughey gave a talk in which he noted that MetaFilter had about 125,000 user accounts, of which 12,000 are active.

 In November 2012, MetaFilter experienced a huge drop of traffic due to the Google Panda search update; specifically, the Ask MetaFilter page lost 40% of its traffic.
 This made MetaFilter overnight lose money and led to the letting go of multiple paid moderators.

 In July 2017, the ownership of MetaFilter was transferred from Matthew Haughey to long-time moderator Josh Millard.

 In June 2018 the site was losing US$8,000 per month but rebounded with new sources of ad revenue and increased member contributions.

 In May 2022, the ownership of MetaFilter was transferred to Jessamyn West, who had been MetaFilter's first volunteer and first employee.
 Additionally, a Steering Committee of community members was proposed in March and elected in August.
+In December 2024, the site started the transition to becoming a non-profit and West donated her interest in the site to a new entity named the MetaFilter Community Foundation.